dianisley/PythonfromZerotoHero/Object Relational Mapping/README.md

     session.commit()

-:ten: Finally, you can close the session with the following command
+🔟: Finally, you can close the session with the following command

     session.close()